Sign up for our free newsletter

 According to Dr. Tri Do, Alameda County’s community health clinic coordinator, if you received your first dose of the vaccine before Monday, January 11, you do not need to make an appointment to receive your second dose.
 Simply return to the location where you received your first dose on the date listed on your vaccination card.

 You should generally aim to receive your second dose within a few days of the due date on your vaccination card.
 But according to the CDC, if you encounter extreme circumstances that prevent you from getting your second dose on or within a few days of this date, you should still get your second dose, which will work if administered up to 6 weeks after the first dose.

 Many systems, including the state’s MyTurn system, book first and second doses at the same time.

 The county has a vaccine dashboard, breaking down distribution by dose, city, age, race and ethnicity, and gender.
 The page will be updated weekly.

 How can I volunteer with the vaccine effort?

-The county is seeking volunteers with or without medical training to assist with vaccine distribution.
+The county is also seeking medical and non medical volunteers.
 Non-medically trained volunteers can volunteer only through the county.
 Medically trained volunteers can either sign up with the state’s California Health Corps or the county.
 Please note that criminal background checks will be performed on all volunteers who sign up with the county.

 The county is looking for: doctors, physician assistants, nurse practitioners, nurses, EMTs, paramedics, medical assistants, phlebotomists, respiratory techs, ER techs, X-ray techs, pharmacists, pharmacy techs, social workers, registration clerks, nutrition staff, housekeeping, IT, security, maintenance, etc. There may also be a need for translation services.